In Kerala, an aging trend bucks India’s booming population

 KOCHI, India (AP) — When 82-year-old Vasanthi Baby almost tripped while climbing down the stairs in her home in southern India’s Kerala state, she decided, along with her 84-year-old husband V. Baby, to move to an assisted living center.

-The couple are two of a growing number of people in India’s only aging state that are moving into assisted living centers.
+The couple are two of a growing number of people in India’s only aging state that are moving into specialized facilities.
 They’re happy with the care they receive: round-the-clock access to nurses, the reassuring company of their own generation and healthy, regular meals.

 “There is a feeling of safety we can only get here,” V. Baby said.
 “We cannot get this at home.”